 Korean Art and Antiques

-Beautifully Framed Zen Buddhist Painting of a Pair of Cranes Flying Past the Moon by the Famous Korean Jeju Island Monk, Ko Chang Nyul aka Jung Kwang Sunim aka the Mad Monk (1935-2002).
+Zen Painting of Crane Under Moon by the Famous Korean Jeju Island Monk, Ko Chang Nyul aka Jung Kwang Sunim aka the Mad Monk (1935-2002).
+Mounted on a beautiful midnight blue silk scroll.
 The third photo here is from a prominent dealer's "sale" going on right now on Jung Kwang paintings, where you will see the prices are several times higher than mine.
 This other gallery has been in business for over forty years and has sold to many of the major museums.
 A google search of Jung Kwang Mad Monk will reveal the fascinating life of this character, and you'll find this movie about him (http://www.piff.org/eng/html/archive/arc_search_view.asp?idx=1314&target=search&c_idx=18&m_entry_year=2002) and this exhibition at the Seoul Art Center (http://nwww.koreaherald.com/view.php?ud=20110807000244) and this book (http://www.amazon.com/The-Mad-Monk-Paintings-Lancaster-Miller/dp/0895810174) and more.
 He and his work have been featured on CNN, PBS, NHK, and other major broadcasters.
 He was a famous monk, artist, poet, and actor.
 His unique paintings are instantly recognizable by their zen approach to form and color.
 Please look closely at this painting to get a sense of the spiritual quality of the artist's brushwork.
 The crane is an ancient symbol of longevity.
 It has further symbolic meaning in Buddhism.
 The bodhisattvas change themselves into cranes so that they can fly all over the world visiting and helping people.
 The moon is also an ancient symbol of longevity in Korea.
-When cranes are paired like this, they further symbolize eternal love, as cranes were believed to mate forever.
-Ink and color on paper.
 The buyer of this fine painting will receive a PDF file compilation of Jung Kwang Sunim's poems, and a bio.
 You'll laugh and cry when you read "Zen Poems 1".
 The recent exhibition of Jung Kwang Sunim's work at the Zen Buddhist Temple in New York City was the most highly-attended exhibition ever presented by the Korean Art Society.
 At that exhibition, Jung Kwang Sunim's works of similar size and quality sold for multiples of the prices we are asking here.
 The fourth photo here shows a wall label from that exhibition with a price of $2500 for a painting of similar style and slightly smaller size by Jung Kwang Sunim.
-Frame: 33.5 x 21.5 inches (85 x 55 cm), Painting: 25.75 x 13.5 inches (65.5 x 34 cm).
+Ink and color on paper.
+Silk Scroll: 43 x 19.5 inches (109 x 49.5 cm), Painting: 24.5 x 13 inches (62 x 33 cm).